 On Friday the 16th of August the UNSC via the 5 permanent members will again mindlessly repeat the line “Solve this issue bilaterally and under Shimla agreement and UN charter” knowing full well that one of the parties (India) is not willing to discuss the issue bilaterally or as Shimla agreement suggests “by any other peaceful means” which can include third party mediation or whatever “other peaceful means” your imagination can take fancy of.
 Bilaterally and by other peaceful means doesn’t exclude third party mediation, another spin that India gives to this particular clause in the Shimla agreement focusing on bilateral and ignoring the next phrase of “other peaceful means”.
 Despite this what is the UN to do to resolve this issue if the other party to the conflict is not willing to talk to resolve it?
 Keep parroting “bilaterally” hence excusing themselves of any material action against Indian aggression on Kashmiri people will no longer suffice.
 What in fact UNSC is telling Pakistan and Indian occupied Kashmiris to – shut up and accept the situation as is, we can do jack all right now, else double down and essentially go to war we will then see how serious you are about Kashmir, at this point we the UNSC will probably jump in and finally provide a solution for Kashmir (freedom from occupation by India) – hence providing the face saving to Modi I had mentioned earlier.

-The reference to UN charter by the organisation’s secretary general vis-a-vis the recent illegal actions by India in Kashmir is really referencing a little pretty pocket book for children, it reads nice, feels good, gives us confidence but then we step into the real world and approach the UN and confront Darwin’s jungle, here the might is right, personal benefit prevails at the expense of harm to the weak, although this is all again wrapped up in the niceties of consoling human language and elaborate verbiage then written, bounded and presented in another pretty pocket book with another story of hope promising a Hollywood ending.
+The reference to UN charter by the organisation’s secretary general vis-a-vis the recent illegal actions by India in Kashmir is really referencing a little pretty pocket book for children.
+This children’s story book feels good when read, gives us confidence but then we step into the real world and approach the UN, here we confront Darwin’s jungle, here the might is right, national interest prevails at the expense of harm to the weak in the world, albeit wrapped up in the niceties of consoling human language, elaborate verbiage promising a Hollywood ending.

 I am inclined to take just a snippet of the UN charter that the UN secretary general referenced in connection to Indian lock down in the Indian occupied Kashmir and see what it stands for, yes let’s just start from Article 1.